RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Home.md

 ### For Developers
 * [Our Release Process](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Release-process) - Checklist / steps to follow when creating new DB Browser for SQLite releases
-* [Merging Commits](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Merging-Commits) - how to merge the commits on your fork into one commit for a pull request
+* [Merging Commits](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Merging-Commits) - How to merge the commits on your fork into one commit for a pull request